jonmjonm/AtlasIO.jl/README.md

         This is a large collection of map assignments for testing.
 Notice that it is compressed.
 The library can read compressed or uncompressed files.
 These multi-scale assignments come from code which try to preserve the different levels.
 This ensembles was used in NC 2021 court case.
 More info can be found in the [original repos](https://git.math.duke.edu/gitlab/gjh/ncanalysis2020/-/tree/main/ensembles/congressional)
 * PythonReader Directory : This directory contains python code to read Atlas files and analyze them.
     - Atlas.py :
         This is the main Atlas reader Library.
 It is a python version of the Julia library.
 It can read compressed or uncompressed files.
+It can not write an Atlas file presently.
+Use the Julia library to write an Atlas file.
     - helper_functions.py :
         Some helper functions that are useful.
+Examples include summing elections, performing uniform swings and obtaining the node name to district mapping.
+See the file for full list and description.

 * Shapefiles_JSON Directory :
     This contains some election data and the adjacency data.
 Some files are in JSON files others are in ziped shapefiles.